Local Rules

 - All areas bounded by a white line are Ground under Repair (GUR) and relief may be taken in accordance with Rule 16.1b.

-- GUR includes areas of unusual damage such as clearly defined tyre ruts, or where traffic has combined with wet conditions to alter the ground surface materially and relief may be taken under Rule 16.1b.
+- GUR includes areas of unusual damage such as bare areas of ground caused by the removal of large mounds of piled earth, clearly defined tyre ruts, or where traffic has combined with wet conditions to alter the ground surface materially and relief may be taken under Rule 16.1b.
 For avoidance of doubt, light tyre indentations from trolleys or similar are not covered under this Local Rule.

-- Temporary Immovable Obstructions (TIOs).
+Interference does not exist if the seam only interferes with the player’s stance.
+All seams within the area of newly laid turf are treated as the same seam in taking relief.
+This means that if a player has interference from any seam after dropping the ball, the player must proceed as required under Rule 14.3c(2) even when the ball is still within one club length of the reference point. - Temporary Immovable Obstructions (TIOs).
 As a result of course renovation work, large mounds of earth piled temporarily in the general area are TIOs.
-A TIO is different from an immovable obstruction and the player may choose to take relief by using either: The procedure for taking relief from an abnormal course condition (rule 16.1) as if it were an immovable obstruction or
+A TIO is different from an immovable obstruction and the player may choose to take relief by using either: The procedure for taking relief from an abnormal course condition (rule 16.1) as if it were an immovable obstruction.

 BUT there is no relief under this TIO local rule if playing the ball as it lies would be clearly unreasonable because of something from which no free relief is allowed (such as when a player is unable to make a stroke because the ball lies in a bush outside the TIO) or if inference exists only because the player chooses a club, stance or direction of play that is unreasonable.
 In addition, there is no relief from line of sight interference when a player is not reasonably able to reach the TIO or demonstrate a stroke that would have both the TIO on the line of the stroke and result in the ball finishing on a direct line to the hole.